lindawachira/data-analysis-projects/Sales & Profit Performance Analytics/README.md

 # Sales & Profit Performance Analytics: Northgate Retail Supply Co..

 ## Executive Summary
 Sales had been climbing year over year, but leadership couldn't say with confidence which regions, reps, or products were actually driving profit rather than just revenue.
-Using MySQL and Power BI, I cleaned and normalized four years of order data and built a dashboard to track sales, profit, and discounting behavior across every region, category, and rep. After finding that one product category was quietly losing money at scale, that discounts past a specific threshold reliably erased profit, and that a third of the customer base — over $1M in historical revenue — was at risk of churn, I recommend the following adjustments:
+Using MySQL and Power BI, I cleaned and normalized four years of order data and built a dashboard to track sales, profit, and discounting behavior across every region, category, and rep. After finding that one product category was quietly losing money at scale, that discounts past a specific threshold reliably erased profit, and that a third of the customer base holding over $1M in historical revenue was at risk of churn, I recommend the following adjustments:

 1. Cap discounts at 20% company-wide, with approval required above that line
 2. Reprice or discontinue the two Furniture sub-categories operating at a loss